Dr Ben Garrod

 Evolutionary biologist and great ape conservationist

 Most recently, Ben has presented Hyper Evolution: Rise of the Robots on BBC Four and The Day the Dinosaurs Died on BBC Two.
-Earlier this year, Ben toured across the country presenting the So You Think You Know About Dinosaurs...?!
-UK Tour.
+Ben has also announced he'll be back touring across the country presenting the So You Think You Know About Dinosaurs...?!
+UK Tour in Spring 2018.

 Ben has a BSc in Animal Behaviour from Anglia Ruskin University, an MSc in Wild Animal Biology from the Royal Veterinary College and a PhD, which looked at monkey evolution on tropical islands, entitled 'Primates of the Caribbean' with the University College London and the Zoological Society of London.
 In addition to his role as Teaching Fellow at Anglia Ruskin University, he has presented a number of television programmes, including Attenborough and the Giant Dinosaur with Sir David Attenborough on BBC One, in addition to his own award-winning six-part BBC Four series Secrets of Bones.
 He has also presented The Human Hive on Radio4, in addition to the series Bone Stories.

 Throughout the last decade, Ben has lived and worked all over the world, mainly within great ape conservation – spending several years in central Africa developing and managing a leading chimpanzee conservation field site for the renowned chimpanzee scientist Dr Jane Goodall, where amongst other things was responsible for habituating wild chimps.
 He has also worked extensively across South East Asia for an orangutan conservation charity, researched animal artifacts from Imperial Chinese tombs, marine life in Madagascar and studied introduced monkeys throughout the Caribbean archipelago.
 He has also repeatedly traveled to the Arctic archipelago of Svalbard, where he has helped lead wildlife watching tours.
 Ben is an accomplished public speaker and has spoken at a range of conferences, public debates and science festivals, including the Cheltenham Science Festival and for TEDx.
 He also writes science-based articles for The Guardian.